phalcon-orphanage/docs/en/reference/tutorial-invo.rst

     //Read the configuration
     $config = new Phalcon\Config\Adapter\Ini(__DIR__ . '/../app/config/config.ini');

-:doc:`Phalcon\\Config <config>` allows us to manipulate the file in an object oriented way.
+:doc:`Phalcon\\Config <config>` allows us to manipulate the file in an object-oriented way.
 The configuration file contains the following settings:

 .. code-block:: ini